In our first two weeks on Instagram, we went from zero followers to more than 10,000 by following a set of rules that we crafted.

 The end goal with your posts is to boost audience engagement.
 You want them to be interested in your account and personally connected to your brand.
 A CTA is a way to build your community, to gently remind your followers that they can interact with you personally.

-Examples of CTAs are “tag your friends who are like this,” or “double tap if you agree.”
+Examples of CTAs are “sent to someone who needs this” or “comment if you agree.”
 Always give your fans something to do.
-This helps your account spread like wildfire.
+This helps your account spread organically.

 View this post on Instagram